Why Am I So Insecure In My Relationship? Reasons & Ways To Cope

 If you keep asking your partner where they will be during the time they are away from you, and with whom, you are displaying classic signs of relationship insecurity.
 This could well be because your partner may have lied to you in the past or at the very least not been completely transparent about the goings-on in their life.
 In turn, this has affected the trust in the relationship, turning you into an insecure partner.

 If all your energies go into worrying about what your partner is doing, whether they’re going to leave, or are they really in love with you, there is no denying that insecurity has taken a deep hold in your relationship.
-And if it’s your partner’s disconnected or emotionally withdrawn behavior that triggers these feelings, you need to look deeper into “why does my significant other make me feel insecure?”
+The trigger could be your partner’s disconnected or emotionally withdrawn behavior.

 5. You tend to snoop

 If you are in the habit of checking your partner’s phone or computer regularly, it is a sign of deep insecurity.
-You may justify your actions by telling yourself: “I am doing this because I feel insecure around my boyfriend.”
+You may justify your actions by telling yourself: “I am doing this because my boyfriend makes me feel insecure.”
 But such behavior is a strict no-no as it violates his privacy.

 Again, the underlying reason for this tendency could well be in your relationship dynamics.
 For instance, if you’ve found your partner stalking an ex on social media or flirting with a coworker, you may feel insecure that they’d stray.
-In such cases, the answer to “why am I so insecure in my relationship” may, in fact, lie largely with the way your partner behaves in the relationship.
+In such cases, the answer to the question, why am I so insecure in my relationship, may, lie largely with the way your partner behaves in the relationship.
 However, this does not mean that your own emotional baggage doesn’t have a part to play here.

 “Feelings of insecurity are almost always rooted in one’s own psyche and emotional health.
 Yes, your partner’s attitude or behavior may be triggering your insecurity but the fact that this is happening at all indicates that there already were latent insecurities somewhere in your mind frame,” says Dr. Bhimani.
 That’s why, when trying to understand what causes insecurity in a relationship, it’s vital to introspect and understand your own emotional responses and behavior patterns.